Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Independence for Sierra Leone".</h2 head><h3 quote align='center'>"Sierra Leone\u2014which for years had been a British colony and protectorate\u2014achieved independence within the British Commonwealth; Sir Milton Margai served as the first prime minister.
-Sort fact from fiction in our quiz about Africa".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Benito Mussolini executed".</h2 head><h3 quote align='center'>"Italian dictator Benito Mussolini, \u201cIl Duce,\u201d who, after a series of military misadventures, became unpopular even among his fellow Fascists, was captured while trying to flee Italy and was executed on this day in 1945.
+Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD